United States men's national basketball team: 2006–2016

 This was announced as the final Olympic Games for Kobe Bryant.
-By winning the gold medal, the USA automatically qualified for the 2014 FIBA World Cup.
+By winning the gold medal, the US automatically qualified for the 2014 FIBA World Cup.

 The United States had automatically qualified for the World Cup by virtue of the gold medal won by their 2012 Olympic team.
 The Americans were considered favorites to win the World Cup.
 The roster was filled with two players returning from the 2012 Olympic team, three from the 2010 FIBA Championship Team, while seven other NBA players made their senior international debuts.
-The 2014 roster featured four players 6 ft 10 in or larger, the most of any USA team since Mike Krzyzewski began coaching the team in 2006.
+The 2014 roster featured four players 6 ft 10 in or larger, the most of any US team since Mike Krzyzewski began coaching the team in 2006.
 The team was also the youngest American team since 1992 when NBA players were first allowed on the team; the average player was 24.08 years old, roughly a half-year younger than their 2010 team.

 The team advanced to the knockout phase after starting the tournament 5–0 during the group stage.
 They went undefeated 9–0 in the tournament, winning by an average margin of 33.0 points.
 The United States was just the third country in World Cup history to repeat as champions.
 Combined with their 2010 World Championship along with gold by their 2008 and 2012 Olympic teams, they also became the first country in FIBA basketball history to win four consecutive major titles.
 The United States defeated Serbia in the World Cup Final by 37 points and clinched a berth for the 2016 Summer Olympics.

-Multiple withdrawals (largely triggered by a freak injury to Paul George in a pre-2014 World Cup scrimmage) left the 2016 U.S. team with just two players with prior Olympic experience (Durant and Anthony).
+Multiple withdrawals (largely triggered by a freak injury to Paul George in a pre-2014 World Cup scrimmage) left the 2016 US team with just two players with prior Olympic experience (Durant and Anthony).
 The Americans seemed vulnerable in the preliminary round, narrowly defeating Australia, Serbia, and France by a combined 16 points.
 However, the team gained momentum in the quarterfinal match against Argentina, winning 105–78.
-The U.S. team then defeated Spain in the semifinals setting up a rematch versus Serbia in the gold medal game.
+The US team then defeated Spain in the semifinals setting up a rematch versus Serbia in the gold medal game.
 The Americans proved their superiority, easily defeating their rival by 30 points.
 The team averaged 100.9 points (with an average margin of victory at 22.5 points) a game with Anthony (he won a record third straight Olympic gold medal) and Durant as top scorers.
 Krzyzewski stepped down as the most decorated coach in USA Basketball history, coaching three Olympic gold medal teams and winning two FIBA World Cups.